NthabisengMash/CDV01_Career_Goals_Reflection_CS20240127_WF02407_GroupD_Nthabiseng-Mashalane_CDV01/README.md

     - Explain the rationale behind each goal.

-        Learning JavaScript frameworks like React.js is crucial for modern web development, as they enable building interactive and responsive user interfaces efficiently.
-By completing a course and building a project, I aim to deepen my understanding and practical application of these frameworks.
-This goal is essential to stay competitive in the evolving tech industry and measurable through the completion of course modules and project deployment within a defined timeframe.
+        Learning JavaScript frameworks like React.js is essential for modern web development, as they enable building interactive and responsive user interfaces efficiently.
+By completing  building a projects, I aim to deepen my understanding and practical application of these frameworks.
+The to stay competitive in the evolving tech industry and measurable through the completion of course modules and project deployment within a defined timeframe.

 2. **Long-term Goals** (3-5 years and beyond):